David-Lor/python-wait4it/README.md

 try:
     wait_for(host="google.com", port=12345, timeout=5)
 except TimeoutError:
-    # Actually will raise custom WaitForTimeoutError exception, but inherits from TimeoutError
+    # Actually will raise custom WaitForTimeoutError exception, but inherits from TimeoutError (except on Python2)
     print("Failed! (as expected)")

 # This should return False in 15 seconds